 The applicant will build the facility in accordance with the utility-accepted design.
-The utility will commence construction/installation of system modifications and metering requirements as identified in STEP 6.
+The utility will commence construction/installation of system modifications and metering requirements as identified in Step 6.
 Utility system modifications will vary in construction time depending on the extent of work and equipment required.
-The schedule for this work is to be discussed with the applicant in STEP 6.
+The schedule for this work is to be discussed and agreed upon with the applicant in Step 6.